aipetto/aipetto-business-backend/README.md

 # aipetto-business-backend

 ### Building a new image and deploy to Google Clound Run
+Add versioning to image and git tag before generate image and deploy.
+Check steps in order to set a CI/CD on future.
 ```
 gcloud auth login
 gcloud builds submit --tag gcr.io/aipetto/aipetto
+gcloud run deploy --image gcr.io/aipetto/aipetto --platform managed --project aipetto
+Please enter your numeric choice:  19

+To make this the default region, run `gcloud config set run/region us-central1`.

+Deploying container to Cloud Run service [aipetto] in project [aipetto] region [us-central1]
+✓ Deploying...
+Done.
+  ✓ Creating Revision...
+  ✓ Routing traffic...
+Done.
+Service [aipetto] revision [aipetto-00011-sax] has been deployed and is serving 100 percent of traffic.

 ```